Liudmila Samsonova: 2023: Top 15, two WTA 1000 finals in singles, top 40 in doubles

-Samsonova began her season at the Adelaide International 1 as she sweeped past Zhang Shuai for her first win of the year.
+Samsonova began her season at the Adelaide International 1 as she swept past Zhang Shuai for her first win of the year.
 She lost in the second round to eventual champion Aryna Sabalenka in two tiebreaks despite being up 5–1 in the first set.
 This was followed by a straight-sets loss to Amanda Anisimova in Adelaide 2 in round one.
 Seeded 18th at the Australian Open, she defeated Jasmine Paolini in straight sets, before losing to Donna Vekić in the second, winning only three games.

 At Dubai, she also won in the first round, against Paula Badosa, in the third longest match of the year lasting three hours and 22 minutes.
 She reached the third round by a walkover from Zheng Qinwen but lost to top seed and world No. 1, Iga Świątek.
 At the same tournament, with Veronika Kudermetova, she won the doubles title.
 As a result, she reached new career-high rankings of world No. 12 in singles and No. 59 in doubles on 27 February 2023.

 She reached the top 40 in doubles on 12 June 2023, following the French Open where she reached the quarterfinals with Kudermetova.

-Samsonova reached the final of the WTA 1000 Canadian Open where she lost to Jessica Pegula.
+Samsonova reached the final of the WTA 1000 Canadian Open, in which she lost to Jessica Pegula.
 She also reached the final at the WTA 1000 China Open in which she lost to Iga Świątek.